 The AWE sites are obliged to carry out a Periodic Review of Safety every 10 years.
 Approval by the regulator gives permission for operations to carry on at the facility until the next review is due.
 The review that ONR have rejected was submitted in September 2016 and if approved it would have permitted operations until 2026.
 ONR were originally due to give a decision by September 2017 but AWE’s failure to submit key documentation on time meant that the response was delayed and AWE were obliged to supply ONR with a statement to demonstrate that the facility would operate safely until the end of March 2018.

-In 2008 it was revealed that safety concerns had meant warhead assembly/disassembly work in Burghfield had to be halted for the first time in AWE’s history due to safety concerns centred around the Gravel Gerties.
-At the time it was reported that more than 1000 safety defects had been discovered during safety inspections and deadlines for 300 improvements had been missed, including engineering failures in the Gravel Gerties.
+In 2007 and 2008 safety concerns had meant warhead assembly/disassembly work in Burghfield had to be halted for the first time in AWE’s history due to safety concerns centred around the Gravel Gerties.
+At that time more than 1000 safety defects had been discovered during safety inspections and deadlines for 300 improvements had been missed, including engineering failures in the Gravel Gerties.
 The decision to build a replacement facility appears to have been made around this time.

 ONR decides on whether to give a site enhanced regulatory attention based on a judgement of overall hazard and risk.
 Sites in Special Measures are subject to more detailed inspections by the regulators, including visits focussing on specific issues.
 AWE has adopted a Strategic Improvement Plan with the aim of getting out of Special Measures by 2020.
 Among the issues covered by the plan are the management of safety cases, streamlining of documentation and key issue resolution.